Captains and mates supervise other workers.

 - Receive mooring instructions from shore dispatchers

-- Steer the ship and measure water depth in shallow water
+- Steer the ship under the guidance of an officer and measure water depth in shallow water

 - Do routine maintenance, such as painting the deck and chipping away rust